-What about American (U.S.) Anthropology?
+What about American (US) Anthropology?

 Interestingly, the purpose of Boasian anthropology was not so much to document cultural tradition but to call tradition into question.
-In the 1938 “An Anthropologist’s Credo” (in The Nation) Boas wrote of the “shackles of tradition”: “In fact, my whole outlook upon social life is determined by the question: how can we recognize the shackles that tradition has laid upon us?
+In the 1938 “An Anthropologist’s Credo” in The Nation, Boas wrote of the “shackles of tradition”: “In fact, my whole outlook upon social life is determined by the question: how can we recognize the shackles that tradition has laid upon us?
 For when we recognize them, we are also able to break them.”
 Which is certainly a curious statement since most people believe they come to Cultural Anthropology to study culture and traditions!

-It’s pouring rain out there, and the mosquitoes are starting to bite.
-In desperation, the baffled anthropologist burns his notes to create a moment of light, moves his face against the flame, closes his eyes and, hands grasping the camera, takes a picture of himself.
-(Trouillot 2003:24)
+In the 1990s, “Anthropology and the Savage Slot” was Trouillot writing in the midst of what seemed a devastating self-critique (Trouillot 2003, 24).
+In retrospect, it is interesting that Trouillot anticipated the selfie, or “the anthropological selfie”: “It’s pouring rain out there, and the mosquitoes are starting to bite.
+In desperation, the baffled anthropologist burns his notes to create a moment of light, moves his face against the flame, closes his eyes and, hands grasping the camera, takes a picture of himself” (24).

 How did that work out?

-Meanwhile, although anthropologists have a statement on immigration and amazing research on immigration, anthropology’s influence has been (at best) muted.
-Jason De León wrote the amazing Land of Open Graves–which is a wonderful dismantling of “Savage Slot” stereotypes regarding border migrants–but there is little evidence that anthropology is affecting perceptions or policy.
-Michel-Rolph Trouillot was a brilliant Haitian anthropologist, but perceptions of Haiti are drowned out by belligerent denigration.
+Meanwhile, although anthropologists issued a statement on immigration and amazing research on immigration, anthropology’s influence was (at best) muted.
+Jason De León wrote the amazing Land of Open Graves–which is a wonderful dismantling of “Savage Slot” stereotypes regarding border migrants–but there is little evidence that anthropology affected perceptions or policy.
+Michel-Rolph Trouillot was a brilliant Haitian anthropologist, but perceptions of Haiti were drowned out by belligerent denigration.

 To cite: Antrosio, Jason.
 2016.
 “Anthropology and the Savage Slot: Inherited Field of Significance.”
 Living Anthropologically website, https://www.livinganthropologically.com/cultural-anthropology-2016/anthropology-and-the-savage-slot/.
 Posted 31 August 2016.
-Revised 14 February 2018.
+Revised 22 June 2021.